-The following figure displays the ElixiGraphics toolbox.
+The following figure displays the ElixirImage Toolbox.
+Figure 2-4.
+ElixirImage Toolbox

-Figure 2-3.
-ElixiGraphics toolbox

-The drawing tools at the top of the Toolbox represent the tools for drawing and editing images or image areas and importing text and clip art.
-If the Work area is maximized, the Toolbox displays on top of the Work area.
+The drawing tools at the top of the Toolbox represent the tools for drawing and editing images or image areas, and importing text and clip art.

 To use a drawing tool, select the appropriate tool in the Toolbox or select the tool from the Tool menu.
 The drawing tools are described in the "Displaying and drawing an image" chapter.

-The Transform tool is used to apply transformations, such as resizing or half-toning, to whole images or image areas and is described in the "Manipulating images and image areas" chapter.
+The Transform tool is used to apply transformations, such as resizing or halftoning, to whole images or image areas and is described in the "Manipulating images and image areas" chapter.

-You can set the tool options by clicking on icons in the Toolbox.
+You can set tool options by clicking on icons in the Toolbox.
 Setting options for a drawing tool is described in the "Displaying and drawing an image" chapter.

-The Message panel provides a short description of any selected tool in the Toolbox.
+The Message panel provides a short description of any tool selected in the Toolbox.